In this post, you are going to learn the 7 simple things that are within your control when it comes to building wealth through investing.

 So if you’ll be investing small amounts periodically, choose a brokerage that lets you buy stocks commission-free.

 Wealthsimple Trade is a great option for Canadians.
-Get $10 sign-up bonus through this link.
+Get two free stock trades through this link.
 Questrade also lets you buy ETFs for free – and you can receive a $50 trade rebate using the Questrade promo code “WALLETBLISS”.

 Some tips to keep your investment cost low include: